canopy-js/canopy-js/README.md

 ```
 You will be asked for a default topic name, this tells the web application what paragraph to show the user first.
 It will be stored in the `canopy_default_topic` file in case you need to edit it later.

-The init command should create a directory called `topics`, and a file like `myProject/topics/My_Default_Topic.expl`.
+The init command should create a directory called `topics`, and a file like `myProject/topics/Category/My_Default_Topic.expl`.

 A Canopy project is edited by creating new `.expl` files in the project's `topics` directory.

-You can run `canopy serve` to see your project live, and can run `canopy watch` to rebuild the content on changes to the `topics` directory.

 ### Creating Topic Files

-A Canopy website is composed of named paragraphs, some of which are "topics," and some of which are "subtopics."
+A Canopy website is composed of named paragraphs, some of which are called "topics," and some of which are called "subtopics."

-Topics are standalone "conversation-starters" which can be displayed as the root paragraph of a page, whereas subtopics are paragraphs that are part of a larger topic and should only be displayed at a certain path of paragraphs.
+Topics are standalone "conversation-starters" which can be displayed as the root paragraph of a page, whereas subtopics are paragraphs that are part of a larger topic and should only be displayed after a certain path of prior paragraphs that are necessary for context.

 Every topic in a Canopy project gets its own file with a `.expl` extension in the `topics` directory.
-The name of the file and the directory structure within the `topics` folder do not affect site behavior.
+The name of the file and the directory structure within the `topics` folder do not affect site behavior, but it is conventional to put all topic files in "category" subdirectories of the `topics` directory.

-A topic file is composed of a series of paragraph nodes and notes.
-The first paragraph node represents the topic, and all subsequent paragraph nodes are subtopics of that topic.
+A topic file is composed of a series of "paragraph nodes" and notes.

-A paragraph node begins with a "key," a colon or question-mark terminated text before the paragraph, indicating the "name" of the paragraph.
+A paragraph node is a paragraph that begins with a "key," a colon or question-mark terminated text before the paragraph, indicating the "name" of the paragraph.
 A note is any other text, and notes are ignored by the build process.
 Paragraph nodes and notes should be separated by two newlines.
 For example:

 ```
 Topic1: This is the paragraph for Topic1.